Nallantli/JSyntaxTree/README.md

 A small Java program to build syntax trees and morphology trees, according to how my current morphology class prescribes.

+A basic means to run it can be found with `run.bat`.

 Options:

 `-i FILENAME`	input file